ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 > No matter what platform you are using, all of the examples in this document are to be run from inside a command shell with access to Git.

-You can use a slick GUI client on top of Git, like for example [Tower](https://www.git-tower.com) on a Mac or the more reduced and simpler [GitHub Desktop](https://desktop.github.com).
+You can use a slick GUI client on top of Git, like for example [Tower](https://www.git-tower.com) on a Mac or the reduced and simpler [GitHub Desktop](https://desktop.github.com).
 Sometimes things go faster and easier with a GUI client.
-Though an advantage of using the command shell is, it works the same on all platforms.
-What you learned here you can use anywhere.
+Though an advantage of the command shell is, it works the same on all platforms.
+What you learned here can be used anywhere.
 And I assume it´s not so bad to start at the bottom to understand the tool right.

 Tell Git who you are
 ---